1. Introduction to SWF Machine Maintenance Essentials

 9.1 Q: How often should I lubricate my SWF embroidery machine?

-A: Lubrication is crucial for the smooth operation of your embroidery machine.
-For daily use, apply machine-specific oil to critical components like needle bars and rotary tension disks.
-Commercial machines may require more frequent oil changes, every 6–12 months, to prevent friction and thread breaks.
+A: For daily use, oil critical components such as needle bars and rotary tension disks.
+Commercial machines may require oil changes every 6–12 months to prevent friction and thread breaks.

 9.2 Q: What should I do if I encounter an error code on my SWF machine?